gongfan99/simple_thread_pool/README.md

 pool.start();

 // Submit work
 // lambda function is used here as example.
-Any callable type can be used. pool.submit( [](float data) { process(data); }, 1.234 );
+Any callable type can be used.
+But return value has to be void. pool.submit( [](float data) { process(data); }, 1.234 );

 // Submit work
-// it ignores the return value pool.submitFuture( [](float data) -> float { return process(data); }, 1.234 );
+// the return value is ignored pool.submitFuture( [](float data) -> float { return process(data); }, 1.234 );

-// Submit work that returns future auto fut = pool.submitFuture( [](float data) -> float { return process(data); }, 1.234 );
+// Submit work and get future associated with the result auto fut = pool.submitFuture( [](float data) -> float { return process(data); }, 1.234 );
-float result = fut.get();
+assert( fut.get() == process(1.234) );

 // Shutdown the pool, releasing all threads pool.shutdown();